spine-tools/Spine-Database-API/docs/source/tutorial.rst

 Database Mapping
 ----------------

-The main means of communication with a Spine DB is the :class:`.DatabaseMapping`, specially designed to retrieve and modify data from the DB.
+The main mean of communication with a Spine DB is the :class:`.DatabaseMapping`, specially designed to retrieve and modify data from the DB.
 To create a :class:`.DatabaseMapping`, we just pass the URL of the DB to the class constructor::